hariharandeveloper/Personal-Practical-Notes/Other Similar Engage Challenges.md

 ⦁	open jsql tool and paste the link with parameter

 17).Identify a machine with RDP service enabled in the 10.10.55.0/24 subnet.
 Crack the RDP credentials for user jackichan and obtain a file masalae.cfe containing an encrypted images file.
 Decrypt the file and enter the ARC32 value of the images file as the Solution.
 Note : Use jakies’s password to extract the images file..
 (Format: NaaNNNaa).
-⦁	sudo nmap -Pn -n -p 3389 --open --min-rate 5000 10.10.55.0/24 -> find rdp enabled windows machine.
+⦁	sudo nmap -p 3389 --open  10.10.55.0/24 -> find rdp enabled windows machine.
-⦁	hydra -L jakies -P /home/attack/Desktop/passwords.txt rdp://10.10.55.11 -t 30 -> bruteforcing creds.
+⦁	hydra -L jakies -P /home/attack/Desktop/passwords.txt 10.10.55.11 rdp -> bruteforcing creds.
 (If rdp not suit for bruteforcing use some other like ssh/ftp)
-⦁	xfreerdp /v:10.10.55.11 /u: jones  or use windows
-⦁	hide.cfe -> it is encrypted using CryptForge, to decrypt > select file > right click > decrypt.
+⦁	login with remminia in parrot/remote desktop client in windows ⦁	hide.cfe -> it is encrypted using CryptForge, to decrypt > select file > right click > decrypt.

 18).
 Perform a vulnerability scan for the host with IP address 192.168.4.12. what is the CVE number of the vulnerability with least severity score?
 (Format:AAA-NNNN-NNNN).